nickluong-dev/Excel-Instruction-Guide/index.md

 ## Prerequisites

-Please have the following ready before starting the instructions in this document:
+Have the following ready before beginning the instructions in this document:

 * A computer with a keyboard and mouse
 * (A recent version of?)
 Microsoft Excel installed on your computer
+* (A general understanding of basic computer tasks)

 ## Brief History